mcmah309/dioxus-use-js/dioxus-use-js/README.md

 ```ts
 type Drop = () => Promise<void>;
 ```
 When the promise completes, the component the function was invoked from has been dropped.
-As such, all `RustCallback` parameters will now throw if exectuted.
-Therefore, `Drop` can be used to remove any handlers e.g. `drop.then(() => document.removeEventListener('click', handler))`.
+As such, all `RustCallback` parameters will now throw if invoked.
+Therefore, `Drop` can be used to remove any handlers (e.g. `drop.then(() => document.removeEventListener('click', handler))`) or abort early from a function invocation.

 `Drop` is different from all the other special types in that it does not rely on any external context provided by user of the function containing it.
 Therefore, have a drop on a function will not generated any rust code for it.